KingsMentor/BlurHashExt/README.md

 **Just interested in getting the blurHash Drawabe ?**

-This is useful for loading a placeholder before makeing a call to load the actual Image
+This is useful for getting blurHasdDrablw asynchronously.

 ```kotlin
     blurHashDrawable(blurHashString, imageView, blurHash)